How Deep Is Your Love (Bee Gees song): Critical reception

-Music video
+Video

-The accompanying music video for "How Deep Is Your Love" was directed by English photographer Nick Brandt and shot on 7 and 8 February at a deserted warehouse and by a reservoir in Hayes, Middlesex.
-It was filmed six days before the band's break-up was announced and saw the remaining four Take That members tied to chairs in a basement.
+The video for "How Deep Is Your Love" was directed by English photographer Nick Brandt and shot on 7 and 8 February at a deserted warehouse and by a reservoir in Hayes, Middlesex.
+It was filmed six days before the band's breakup was announced and depicts the remaining four members tied to chairs in a basement.

-An obsessive fan with blonde hair and heavy eye makeup who has presumingly kidnapped the band (actress and model Paula Hamilton) walks into the basement and circles the four members individually pulling their hair.
-She then puts them all into her van and drives down the motorway.
-She stops by a reservoir and has the four members placed on the edge, she points at each member before grabbing Gary Barlow's rope and pushes him back, still holding on.
-Her fingers slip through the rope and he falls backwards into the reservoir, still tied to the chair.
-She initially looks shocked, but then smirks.
+An obsessive fan (Paula Hamilton) with blonde hair and heavy eye makeup who has presumably kidnapped the band walks into the basement and circles the four members, pulling their hair.
+She puts them all into a van and drives down the motorway.
+She stops by a reservoir and has the four members placed on the edge, pointing at each before grabbing Gary Barlow's rope and pushing him back, still holding on.
+Her fingers slip through the rope and he falls into the reservoir, still tied to the chair.
+She initially looks shocked, then smirks.
 MTV Europe cut some scenes of the video.